svisser/python-3-examples/README.md

 Contributions are welcome as long as they include some commentary and the Python 3.x version in which the feature was introduced.

+These examples have been tested with Python 3.4.